Simply put, titanium is an metallic element found here on earth. (It is found on the Periodic Table of Elements, atomic #22.)

 85% of the structural components in the Space Shuttle are made of titanium.

 The average commercial aircraft contains over 1 ton of titanium.
+That is a lot of titanium!
+Especially considering the metal is light weight.

 Titanium has impacted mankind more positively and diversely than any single